Andrew Jackson Bryant

-Andrew Jackson Bryant, known as A.J.
-Bryant, (1831–1888) was the seventeenth mayor of San Francisco, California, serving from December 1875 to December 1879 during a lengthy economic depression that struck San Francisco and the rest of the country.
-Bryant was a strong advocate for an eight-hour work day as well as legislation to halt the immigration of Chinese laborers into the state.
+Andrew Jackson Bryant (October 30, 1831 – May 11, 1888) was an American politician who was the 17th mayor of San Francisco from 1875 to 1879.
+Mayor during an economic depression that struck San Francisco and the rest of the country, Bryant was a strong advocate for an eight-hour work day as well as legislation to halt the immigration of Chinese laborers into the state.
 A prominent insurance man and a sportsman, he drowned in the San Francisco Bay after falling from a ferryboat.

-Youth and early life
+Early life

-As per his obituary, Bryant was born in Effingham, New Hampshire on October 30, 1831.
+Bryant was born in Effingham, New Hampshire on October 30, 1831.
 As a young man, he sailed around the tip of South America to San Francisco, where he arrived in 1850 and went directly to the Gold Country of California.
 After a "year's hard work," however, he returned to San Francisco "for medical treatment," and then went to Benicia, California, where in 1854–55 was the city marshal and in 1856 he was a deputy sheriff.

 In 1856 the California Legislature met in Benicia, and when it disbanded, Bryant moved to Sacramento, the new state capital, where he opened a general merchandising business with George W. Chesley and George L. Bradley, which lasted four years.
 He then "sold out, going into the wholesale liquor business with a Mr. Morrison."
 He moved back to San Francisco and worked in such enterprises as an insurance agency and an express business.